benlogan/SystematicSearch/README.md

 download_dblp.py - this will produce a series of BibTeX extracts, in the /download directory.

 You can use the utility code for quickly and easily consolidating those extracts into a single file - utility.py (consolidate_files)

+Use the post processor; post_process.py, to reapply the search (reapply_search) - this is necessary because of the many data quality issues resulting from the database searches.